 OK, so what do we do about Fourier series?
 What do we have to know how to do and what should we understand?
 Well, if you've met Fourier series you may have met the formula for these coefficients.
 That's sort of like step one.
 If I'm given the function, whatever the function might be, might be a delta function.
 Interesting case, always.
 Always interesting.
 Always crazy right?
 But it's always interesting, the delta function.
 The coefficients can be computed.
 The coefficients, you'll see, I'll repeat those formulas.
 They involve integrals.
 What I want to say right now is that this isn't a course in integration.
 So I'm not interested in doing more and more complicated integrals and finding Fourier coefficients of weird functions.
 No way.
 I want to understand the simple, straight, the important examples.
 And here's a point that's highly interesting.
 In practice, in computing practice, we're close to computing practice here.
 In everything we do.
 I mean, this is really constantly used.
 And one important question is, is the Fourier series quickly convergent?
 Because if we're going to compute, we don't want to compute a thousand terms.
 Hopefully ten terms, 20 terms would give us good accuracy.
 So that question comes down to how quickly does those a's and b's and c's go to zero?
 That's highly important.
 And you'll connect this decay rate, we'll connect this with the smoothness of the function.
 Oh, I can tell you even at a start.

 Now, so that's one integral better.
 You want to guess the decay rate on that one? k squared.
 Now we're getting better.
 That's a faster follow-up.
-1/k^2.
-And then we integrate again, we'd get 1/k^3.
-Then one more integral, 1/k^4 would be a cubic spline with, you remember the cubic spline is continuous.
-Its derivative is continuous, that gives us a 1/k^3.
-Its second derivative is continuous, that gives us a 1/k^4, and then you really can compute with that, if you have such a function.
-So, point, pay attention to decay rate.
+One over k squared.
+And then we integrate again, we'd get one over k cubed.
+Then one more integral, one over k fourth would be a cubic spline.
+You remember the cubic spline is continuous.
+Its derivative is continuous, that gives us a one over k cubed.
+Its second derivative is continuous, that gives us a one over k to the fourth, and then you really can compute with that, if you have such a function.
+So, point: pay attention to decay rate.
 That, and the connection to smoothness.
 So examples, we'll start right off with these guys.
 And then we'll see the rules for the derivative.
 Oh yeah, rules for the derivative.
 The beauty of Fourier series is, well, actually you can see this.
 You can see the rule.
 Let me just show you the rule for this.
 So the rule for derivatives, the whole point about Fourier is, it connects perfectly with calculus.
 With taking derivatives.
-So suppose I have F(x) equals, I'll use this form, the sum of c_k*e^(ikx).
+So suppose I have F(x) equals, I'll use this form, the sum of c_k e^(ikx).
 And now I take its derivative. dF/dx.
 What do you think is the derivative, what's the Fourier series for the derivative?
 Suppose I have the Fourier series for some function, and then I take Fourier series for the derivative.
 So I'm kind of going the backwards way.
 Less smooth.
 I'm going from, the derivative of the step function involves delta functions, so I'm going less smooth as I take derivatives.

 It's so easy, it jumps at you.
 What's the rule?
 Just take the derivative of every term, so I'll have the sum of, now what happens when I take the derivative?
 Everybody see what happens when I take the derivative of that typical term in the Fourier series?
 What happens?
-The derivative brings down a factor, ik.
-With k being the thing that, so it's ik times what we have.
+The derivative brings down a factor ik.
+With k being the thing that-- So it's ik times what we have.
 So these are the Fourier coefficients of the derivative.
-And that again makes exactly the same point about the decay rate or the opposite, the non decay rate.
+And that again makes exactly the same point about the decay rate or the opposite, the non-decay rate.
 As I take the derivative you got a rougher function, right?
 Derivative of a step function is a delta, derivative of a hat would have some steps.
 We're going less smooth as we take more derivatives.
 And every time we do it, we see, you understand the decay rate now?
 Because the derivative just brings a factor ik, so its high frequencies are more present.
 Have larger coefficients.
-So and of course, the second derivative would bring down (ik)^2.
+So and of course, the second derivative would bring down ik squared.
 So that our equations, for example, let me just do an application here.
 Without pushing it.
 Our application, we started this course with equations like -u''(x) = delta(x-a).
 Right?
 If we wanted to apply to a differential equation, how would I do it?
 I would take the Fourier series of both sides.
 I would look at, I'd jump into what people would call the frequency domain.
 So this is a differential equation written as usual in the physical domain.
-And with physical variable x position.
+And with physical variable x, position.
 Or it could be time.

 OK.
 So now, boy, that board is already full of formulas.
 But, let's go back to the start and say how do we find the coefficients?
 So because that was the first step.
 Take the right-hand side, find its coefficient.
 If we want to, just as applying eigenvalues, the first step is always find eigenvalues.
 Here, in applying Fourier, the first step is always find the coefficients.
 So, how do we do that?
 And at the beginning it doesn't look too easy, right?
 Because let me take the first guy, sin(x).
 Let me take an example.
-Particular S(x).
-The most important, interesting function, S(x).
-I want it to be an odd function, so that it will have only sine.
-And I should have two period, 2pi.
+A particular S(x).
+The most important, interesting function.
+S(x), I want it to be an odd function, so that it will have only sines.
+And it should have period 2pi.
 So let me just graph it.
 So it's going to have coefficients, and I use b for sine, so it's going to have b_1*sin(x), and b_2*sin(2x), and so on.
 And so it's got a whole infinity of coefficients.
 Right?
 We're in function space.
 We're not dealing with vectors now.
 So how is it possible to find those coefficients?
-And let me chose a particular S(x) so I'll put, since it's 2pi periodic, if I tell you what it is over a 2pi interval, just, repeat, repeat, repeat.
+And let me chose a particular S(x).
+So I'll put, since it's 2pi periodic, if I tell you what it is over a 2pi interval, just repeat, repeat, repeat.
 So I'll pick the 2pi interval to be minus pi to pi here.
 Just because it's a nice way, and so that's a 2pi length.

 Now let's see what these numbers are.
 So let me take a 2/pi out here.
 And then just list these numbers.
 So k is one, two, three, four, five, right?
-Tell me what these numbers are for, let me put the k in here because that's part of it.
+Tell me what these numbers are for-- Let me put the k in here because that's part of it.
 So it's a constant, 2/pi.
 At k=1, what do I get?
 At k=1?
 This is the little bit that needs the patience.
-At k=1, the cos(pi) is?
+At k=1, the cosine of pi is?
 Negative one.
 So I have net minus minus one, I get a two.
 I get a two over a one. k is one.
 Alright, that is the coefficient for k=1.
 Now, what's b_2, the coefficient for k=2?
 I have 1-cos(2pi), what's cos(2pi)?
 One.
 So they cancel, so I get a zero.
 There is no b_2.
 What about b_3?
 So now b_3, I have 1-cos(3pi).
-What's the cos(3pi)?
+What's the cosine of 3pi?
 It's negative one again.
-Right, same as the cos(pi).
+Right, same as the cosine of pi.
 So that gives me a two, and now I'm dividing by three.
-2/3, alright, let's do two more. k=4, what do I get?
-Zero, because the cos(4pi) has come back to one.
+2/3.
+Alright, let's do two more. k=4, what do I get?
+Zero, because the cosine of 4pi has come back to one.
 So I get a zero.
 And what do I get from k=5?
-1-cos(5pi), which is? cos(5pi) is back to negative one, so 1--1 is a two.
+1-cos(5pi), which is? cos(5pi) is back to negative one, so one minus negative one is a two.
 You see the pattern.